An official website of the United States government Here's how you know

 Director: Kymberly Aviles

-MICC Office of Small Business Programs
+ACC-MICC Office of Small Business Programs

 Download Doing Business with the MICC Guidebook

-• To increase transparency of the capability statement database, and to also maximize visibility of capability statements across the Army Contracting Command footprint, the MICC has partnered with the Aberdeen Proving Ground Office of Small Business Programs to provide a single data entry point for small business capability statements.
+• To increase transparency of the capability statement database, and to also maximize visibility of capability statements across the Army Contracting Command footprint, the ACC-MICC OSBP has partnered with the Aberdeen Proving Ground Office of Small Business Programs to provide a single data entry point for small business capability statements.
 All capability statements can now be self-loaded to the APG eKiosk.

 Small business representatives should ensure they have: